rctatman/Livetweeting-Guide/index.md

 ===================
 {:.no_toc}

-I've gotten quite a few requests from folks for a guide to livetweeting cofenreces.

-I'm @rctatman on [Twitter](https://twitter.com/rctatman) and [Github](https://github.com/rctatman).
+I've gotten quite a few requests from folks for a guide to livetweeting cofenreces, so here it is!
+Feel free to contact me if you have any questions or concerns.
+(I'm @rctatman on [Twitter](https://twitter.com/rctatman) and [Github](https://github.com/rctatman).)

 * TOC
 {:toc}